gustavovnicius/react-redux-boilerplate/README.md

 - webpack: Bundle and minify your app into a single .js (its a poor explanation, I'll improve it ;) ), integrates with babel (and has another loaders too, so you can write good ol' modular JS with it.

-- karma: Test runner framework.
-Allow you to test your js code directly on browsers.

-- jasmine: BDD for JS
+- jest: Painless JavaScript test framework.

 - redux-logger: Logger middleware for easily debugging your app.